AryamanSriva/Credit-Card-Fraud-Detection-using-R/README.md

 This project aims to predict fraudulent credit card transactions using ML

-The dataset contains 284,807 transactions, of which 492 are identified as fraudulent.
-Given the highly imbalanced nature of the dataset, appropriate handling is required before model building.
+The dataset contains 284,807 transactions out of which 492 are identified as fraudulent.
+Given the highly imbalanced nature of the dataset appropriate handling is required before model building.

 ## Understanding and Defining Fraud